California State Route 67: Route description

 The freeway ends, and SR 67 turns north and becomes an undivided highway at Mapleview Street, crossing the San Diego River.
 SR 67 then enters rural areas to the west of San Vicente Reservoir.
 The road intersects the eastern end of Scripps Poway Parkway and County Route S4 (CR S4), the latter within the Poway city limits.
 In eastern Poway, SR 67 veers east, eventually leaving the city and entering unincorporated Rock Haven.
-The road continues near Rosemont, California before turning northeast and becoming Julian Road and then Main Street in downtown Ramona.
+The road continues near Rosemont before turning northeast and becoming Julian Road and then Main Street in downtown Ramona.
 SR 67 ends at the intersection with SR 78; SR 78 intersects to the northwest as Pine Street and continues northeast along Main Street towards Julian.

 SR 67 is part of the California Freeway and Expressway System, and the freeway portion is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
 The route is named the CHP Officer Christopher D. Lydon Memorial Freeway from I-8 to Mapleview Street in Lakeside.
 In 2013, SR 67 had an annual average daily traffic (AADT) of 94,000 between Broadway and Bradley Avenue (the highest AADT for the highway), and 18,100 between Rio Maria Road and Poway Road (the lowest AADT for the highway).